teylok/2022-10-19-DIS18_a_b_Praxisprojekt_I-Grundlagen_und_Anweldungen_von_Knowledge_Graphs/content/ORKG.md

     - Lack of peer reviewed papers
     - Even in small science field peers drown in a information flood
     - Ultimalely the loss of knowledge occurs

+### The Solution

+- "The ORKG makes scientific knowledge human- and machine-actionable and thus enables completely new ways of machine assistance."

+- This makes finding the right papers easier and creates more opportuninty for comparisons and reviews.
+- Using ORGK, researchers can explore more knowledge and share results over different disciplines.

 What are they doing?